 You Practice Hot Yoga

 Hot yoga is a type of yoga that’s practiced in a room that’s been heated to around 95 degrees.
-The heat and the humidity can cause your yoga mat to break down faster.
+The heat and humidity can cause your yoga mat to break down faster.
 If you practice hot yoga, you might need to replace your mat more often than someone who doesn’t.

 Your Allergies Are Acting Up